• Skip to primary navigation

 Veteran Specific Questions (VSQ) for Evaluation of Hospice Care (formerly FEHC-V)

-In collaboration with the VA, NHPCO has developed Veteran-specific questions (formerly known as Family Evaluation of Hospice Care-Veterans – or FEHC-V) to help hospices evaluate the care they have delivered to their Veterans patients.
+In collaboration with the VA, the Alliance has developed Veteran-specific questions (formerly known as Family Evaluation of Hospice Care-Veterans – or FEHC-V) to help hospices evaluate the care they have delivered to their Veterans patients.

 Veteran Specific Questions (VSQ) is a post-death survey designed to yield actionable information that reflects the quality of hospice care delivery from the perspective of family caregivers.